anampc/anampc.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi, I'm Ana.
 I am a biologist interested in the future of our oceans.
 My main focus of research has been how ocean warming, acidification, diseases, and pollution affect corals and disrupt the coral-algal symbiosis, causing coral bleaching and mortality.
-I am also trying to identify (environmental and genetic) factors that promote more resistant corals that could survive in our fast changing world.
+I also aim to identify environmental and genetic factors that enhance corals resistance increasing their survivorship in our fast changing world.

 I use a combination of fieldwork and laboratory experiments to better understand corals' susceptibility and tolerance to these stressors.
 I collect small coral samples during my expeditions and experiments, which then I analyze with molecular techniques and bioinformatic tools.